This page contains affiliate links. Please read our disclosure for more info.

 We ended up at the east pillar of the Eiffel Tower, walking down a narrow street with it looming above us.

-If you want to go up, it’s essential to book your tickets in advance here to avoid the queues.
+If you want to go up, it’s essential to book your tickets in advance to avoid the queues.
+You can still expect the experience to take up hours of your day.

-You could also save your legs by taking the metro from Saint-Germain des Pres station to Champ de Mars Tour Eiffel—take line 4 two stops to Saint-Michel then switch to the RER C train.
+Feeling Tired?
+You could save your legs by taking the metro from Saint-Germain des Pres station to Champ de Mars Tour Eiffel—take Line 4 two stops to Saint-Michel then switch to the RER C train.

 Option 2: Cross the Seine River